-In both performed efficacy tests (Serrano 2014 a/b) the claimed target organisms clothes moths and carpet beetles (adult and larvae) were used.
-Both application types showed 100% mortality at the end of the exposure time (1-48h) until the end of the test duration of 3 months (bag products) and 6 months (paper products).
+In both performed efficacy tests (Anonymous 2014 a/b) the claimed target organisms clothes moths and carpet beetles (adult and larvae) were used.
+Both application types showed 100% mortality at the end of the exposure time (1-48h) until the end of the test duration of 3 months (bag products).
 Thus fulfilling the requirement set by the guidance in force of more than 90% mortality at the end of the exposure time.

-The evaluation of the efficacy of both application types at concentrations of 15 for bag products and 30 $\text{mg}/1000~\text{dm}^3$ for paper products was performed in representative wardrobes (1 m^3) indoors.
+The evaluation of the efficacy of the application type at concentrations of 15 for bag products was performed in representative wardrobes (1 $m^3$ ) indoors.